TamirKariv/Flight-Gear-Desktop-App/README.md

 # FlightSimulator
-WPF apllication for controlling FlightGear simulator
+A WPF Desktop App to control the FlightGear simulator via manual controls and autopilot.
+Implemented with the MVVM Architecture.